How to Encourage Friendships in Secondary School: A Teacher’s Guide

 Promote Collaboration and Teamwork

 Create opportunities for students to work together collaboratively.
 Group projects, lab partners, and other team activities allow students to get to know each other better.
 Assign groups thoughtfully by mixing up students who don’t normally interact.
 Monitor group dynamics and rearrange partners if needed.
 Secondary school trips involving team-building activities are also great for encouraging cooperation and breaking down social barriers.
+They might try to pay for research paper at WritePaper, as a break.

 Set Clear Anti-Bullying Policies